MrLYC/django-model-scanner/README.md

 pip install -e ".[dev]"
 ```

-After installation, the `django-scan` command will be available in your PATH.
+After installation, the `django-model-scanner` command will be available in your PATH.

 ## Quick Start